Sippakorn-D/NokAir-Customer-pain-point-Optimization/README.md

-# Nokair Customer Pain Point Optimization
+# NokAir Customer Pain Point Optimization
   I have some project that my professor in Operation Research has told to find an Optimization for some business that i need to find a solution from customer pain point

   So That Is a Origin to making "NokAir Customer Pain Point" Project for Discover "Persona -> PainPoint -> Solution" For making Business Advantaged for the future